-All students are expected to attend each class, and to participate actively in the discussion of the assigned reading materials.
+All students are expected to attend each class and participate actively in the discussion of the assigned reading materials.

-In-class presentations & exercises (60%)
+In-class Presentations (60%)

-Each student will give a 15-minute presentation, individually or in a team of two, discussing a specific topic related to the class, beginning week #3.
+Each student will give two 20-minute presentations - one individually and one in a team of two - discussing a specific topic related to the class, beginning week #3.
 Students will coordinate the topics of their interest with the professor at least one week in advance of each presentation.
-The presentation will count for 20%.
-As an alternative to in-class presentations, students will be able to write 1,500 words essays on the assigned topics.
-All students will participate in two simulation team exercises assigned by the professor at least one week in advance.
-The 20 points for the presentations, exercises or essays will be graded as follows: content -7%, analysis -7%, presentation / format, style -6%.
+Each presentation will count for 30%, graded as follows: content - 11%, policy analysis - 11%, presentation delivery - 8%.